yorgath/orthogram/docs/ddf.rst

 The ``links`` section defines the connections between the terminals.
 It is a sequence of link definitions.
 Each link must declare the names of the ``start`` and ``end`` terminals, as well as any :ref:`Attributes` appropriate for links.
-Note that the terminals must have at least one pin placed before making a connection.
-Here is an
-example:
+Here is an example:

 .. code-block:: yaml